prody/ProDy/doc/tutorial.rst

 >>> prot.select('not backbone')
 <Selection: "not backbone" from 1p38 (1558 atoms; 1 coordinate sets, active set index: 0)>

-Oops, ``not backbone`` did not select the same number of atoms.
+Oops, *not* :term:`backbone` did not select the same number of atoms.
 Let's try to see why:

 >>> print set(prot.select('not backbone').getResidueNames())